Believe it or not, we haven’t been in ancient Mycenae site since some high school field trip.

-Since we were in Athens, Greece those days we decided to take the kids and have some fun exploring the kingdom of Agamemnon for which many words have been written.
+Since we were in Athens, Greece those days we decided to take the kids and have some fun exploring the kingdom of Agamemnon.

 During that period, the whole of the Greek mainland went through an era of prosperity.
 Centers like Mycenae, Tiryns, Thebes, and Athens were related to that.

-Lots of luxury items, pottery and jewelry were produced, based on precious metals and glass.
-The Mycenaean art was strongly influenced through the contact with Minoan Crete of that period.
+Lots of luxury items, pottery, and jewelry were produced, based on precious metals and glass.
+Minoan Crete influenced the art of that Mycenaean period.

-A spectacular amount of objects was discovered in the Mycenae Archaeological site.
-Most are exhibited into the Mycenae Archaeological museum.
+A spectacular amount of objects got unearthed in the Mycenae Archaeological site.
+Most are into the Mycenae Archaeological museum.

-The site is divided into parts with different entrance, yet in 5 minutes walking distance from each other.
+The site splits into parts with a different entrance yet in 5 minutes walking distance from each other.
 You can get your ticket and visit both.
-The museum is located in one of them.
+The museum is in one of them.

-In one of the sites you will see the famous Lion’s Gate and the museum, while in the other the tomb of Agamemnon.
+In one of the sites, you will see the famous Lion’s Gate and the museum, while in the other the tholos tomb of Agamemnon.

-The Treasury of Atreus (or Tomb of Agamemnon) is a large “vaulted” tomb, constructed during the Bronze Age around 1250 BC.
+The Treasury of Atreus (or Tomb of Agamemnon) is a large “vaulted” tholos tomb, constructed during the Bronze Age around 1200 BC to 1250 BC.
 The floor to ceiling height is 13 meters while the lintel stone above the doorway weighs 120 tons.

-Don’t neglect to get to the top and visit the underground aqueduct of the fort, going really deep in the mountain.
-In a hot day it is -at least- interesting and cool.
+Don’t neglect to get to the top and visit the underground aqueduct of the fort, going deep in the mountain.
+In a hot day, it is -at least- exciting and refreshing.

 The Lion’s Gate is considered one of Greece’s Megalithic Monuments.
 The “relieving triangle above the lintel (masked by the relief of lions), is the oldest monumental relief in Europe.